mimi26/Simon/README.md

 ## Technologies used

-HTML, CSS, JavaScript, JQuery
+HTML, CSS, JavaScript, JQuery, GitHub

 ## Project MVP

-Player clicks start to start game.
+Player clicks start button to start game.
 Player is shown a sequence of colored blinks.
 One additional color is added for each round.
 A point is added to the score for each sequence repeated successfully.

 ## Contributors